-The difference in the consistency ratio time series (Fig. 12) between CASA and NoCASA for Z (and to a lesser extent $V_r$ ) indicates that the underdispersion is slightly less severe in CNTL than in NoCASA, particularly during early assimilation cycles and at the WSR-88D radar sites (Figs. 12a and 12b).
-Assimilation of CASA data slightly decreases the underdispersion of radar reflectivity within the ensemble; this is a somewhat counterintuitive result, as increasing the amount of data assimilated usually results in decreased spread within the ensemble.
+The difference in the consistency ratio time series (Fig. 12) between CASA and NoCASA for Z (and to a lesser extent V_r) indicates that the under-dispersion is slightly less severe in CNTL than in NoCASA, particularly during early assimilation cycles and at the WSR-88D radar sites (Fig. 12a. b).
+Assimilation of CASA data slightly decreases under-dispersion of radar reflectivity within the ensemble; this is a somewhat counter-intuitive result, as increasing the amount of data assimilated usually results in decreased spread within the ensemble.
 This is likely to be due to the way that initial perturbations are added.
-In this study, initial perturbations were only added to grid points within 2 km in the horizontal and 1 km in the vertical of observed radar reflectivity exceeding a threshold of 5 dBZ, following the methodology of Tong and Xue (2005b).
-Because CNTL includes CASA data in addition to WSR-88D radar data, the region containing initial perturbations is slightly larger in CNTL than in NoCASA, particularly at low levels where only CASA radar data are available.
+In this study, initial perturbations were only added to grid points within 2 km in the horizontal and 1 km in the vertical of observed radar reflectivity exceeding a threshold of 5 dBZ, following the methodology of Tong and Xue (2005).
+Because CNTL includes CASA data in addition to WSR-88D radar data, the region containing initial perturbations is slightly larger in CNTL than in NoCASA, particularly at low-levels where only CASA radar data is available.
 Accordingly, the initial difference in RMS spread is greater for CASA radars and very small for WSR-88D radars (Fig. 10).
-The effects of this slight difference in the initial perturbation region fade as assimilation cycles are performed; by the end of the assimilation window CNTL shows smaller spread in the later cycles due to faster spread reduction, as expected when assimilating more observations.
+The effect of this slight difference in the initial perturbation region fades as assimilation cycles are performed; by the end of the assimilation window CNTL shows smaller spread in the later cycles due to faster spread reduction, as expected when assimilating more observations.